-WhatsApp Payment Live in India For Some Users; Here’s How it Works
+WhatsApp Payment Feature Live in India; Here’s How It Works

 WhatsApp payment feature is now live in India, making it the first country to support in-app payment on the popular messaging platform.
-The payment option has made its way to some users right now, but there is no official confirmation about it yet.
+The payment option has made its way to all WhatsApp users as the NPCI (National Payments Corporation of India) has given a green flag for the payments feature to be used here.

 The Facebook-owned messaging app has also conveyed this in the terms and conditions section, which does not hold WhatsApp liable for any payment mishaps.